wrutkowska/BSAN6070/CA05/README.md

 ### **Data**
 I used a small sub-set of the data extracted from the UCI’s IMDB data set.
 The data file is named movies_recommendation_data.csv and is located at the following URL: https://github.com/ArinB/MSBA-CA-Data/raw/main/CA05/movies_recommendation_data.csv.
 The data contains thirty movies, including data for each movie across seven genres and their IMDB ratings.
 The implementation assumes that all columns contain numerical data - the data is already encoded and a value of 1 indicates that a movie belongs to a particular genre type and 0 indicates that it does not.
-Additionally, there are relationships among the movies that will not be accounted for (e.g. actors, directors, and themes) when using the KNN algorithm simply because the data that captures those relationships are missing from the data set.
-Consequently, when I run the KNN algorithm on the data mentioned previously, similarity will be based solely on the included genres and the IMDB ratings of the movies.
+Additionally, there are relationships among the movies that will not be accounted for (e.g. actors, directors, and themes) when using the kNN algorithm simply because the data that captures those relationships are missing from the data set.
+Consequently, when I run the kNN algorithm on the data mentioned previously, similarity will be based solely on the included genres and the IMDB ratings of the movies.

 ### **Instructions**
 Open the link with the ipynb extension on GitHub (https://github.com/wrutkowska/BSAN6070/blob/main/CA05/CA05_kNN_based_Movie_Recommender_Engine.ipynb) to access the notebook immediately or download it and open it either through Jupyter or Google Colab if you want to run the code and try it yourself.
 The necessary libraries needed to run the models are included at the top of the notebook.